nirvana369/tweetnacl/README.md

 Install with mops

 You need mops installed.
-In your project directory run:
+In your project directory run [Mops](https://mops.one/):
-[Mops](https://mops.one/):

     $ mops add tweetnacl